Ratepayer & Community Groups

 The City encourages local residents interested in what happens in their suburbs or community to join one of the below groups or associations.

-Community & Ratepayer Groups within the City of Joondalup
+Community and Ratepayer Groups within the City of Joondalup

 Burns Beach Residents Association Inc